yonidahan/SwiftKey_capstone/README.md

 # SwiftKey_capstone
 Data Science Specialization Capstone

-This repository contains all the scripts for the Coursera Data Science Capstone Project.
-The Capstone consists of building a language model which allows to predict the next word based on an input string.

-Prior to processing the analysis and building the app, the data used -which is from a corpora called HC Corpora- has to be downloaded here : http://www.corpora.heliohost.org/download.html and extracted in the working directory.
-More information about the data is available here :  http://www.corpora.heliohost.org/aboutcorpus.html.
+The data used for the project is from the HC Corpora.
+Download HC Corpora : http://www.corpora.heliohost.org/download.html and extracted in the working directory More information about the corpora :  http://www.corpora.heliohost.org/aboutcorpus.html.

-'script1', 'script2', 'script3' and 'script4' have to be executed in this order respectively.
+The initial scripts 'script1', 'script2', 'script3' have to be executed in this specific order.
-The estimation of unobserved n-grams has been performed using a backoff approach.
-Perplexity has been used as metrics for assessing model's accuracy.

-Shiny app -- Word Guesser -- https://dahssarah.shinyapps.io/app1
+'script1' is interested in loading, sampling he files and cleaning them using regular expression.
+'script2' generates the n-grams which will be later used for th model.
+'script3' saves the environment with the data needed for the model and app.